 - Suitable for bow and rifle hunting

-- user-unfriendly interface
+- Not user-friendly interface

 03. Vortex Fury HD Laser – Best Binocular Rangefinder